-Students must perform a research project, about a semester-long, as BIO 591 under the direction of the Graduate Advisor.
-The Department of Biology Administrative Assistant, upon request from the Graduate Coordinator, adds the course for the student after the Coordinator is asked to do so by the student's Advisor.
-Usually the Advisor directs the project, but in some cases a student may take advantage of a research opportunity available under another faculty member outside the department.
+Students must perform a project, as BIO 591, under the direction of the Graduate Advisor.
+The Department of Biology Administrative Assistant, upon request from the Graduate Coordinator, adds the course for the student after the Coordinator is asked to do so by the Advisor.
+Usually the Advisor directs the project, but in some cases a student may take advantage of an opportunity available under another faculty member outside the department.
 In such instances, that person must be a member of the student's Graduate Committee.

-The intent of the project is to provide exposure to individually conducted research, in an area of interest to the student.
-At the same time, the project's scope is less than for a thesis project.
-The project usually contributes to research-in-progress by the advisor, but should be sufficiently discrete that the student's own accomplishments are clearly discernible.
-Note that in lieu of a research project, students may conduct an extensive literature search or develop the ability to use specialized techniques.
+The intent of the project is to provide: (1) exposure to individually conducted research, (2) an opportunity to conduct an extensive topical literature review, or (3) a chance to learn how to use specialized techniques in an area of interest to the student.
+If a research project is chosen, the project's scope is less than for a thesis project and usually contributes to research-in-progress by the advisor, but should be sufficiently discrete that the student's own accomplishments are clearly discernible.

-As part of BIO 591, students must also write a research paper and deliver a seminar to members of the Department of Biology, which are evaluated by the Advisor, who later assigns a grade.
+For BIO 591, students must also write a research paper and deliver a seminar to members of the Department of Biology, which are evaluated by the Advisor, who later assigns a grade.
 As the Graduate Committee also reviews concepts in the project during the final seminar, the student should have completed the project before the seminar.